vladi-rh/rhoai-genaiops-lab-instructions/docs/4-ready-to-scale-201/4-automate-with-tekton.md

         backendUrl: http://canopy-backend.<USER_NAME>-test.svc.cluster.local:8000
     ```

-    As you may have noticed, we are pointing our base (llamastack) url and backend url to our test namespace, as that's what we want to run our tests on.
+    As you may have noticed, we are pointing our base (Llama Stack) url and backend url to our test namespace, as that's what we want to run our tests on.

-4. And finally commit and push it to git, as it only counts if it's in git 😉
+3. And finally commit and push it to git, as it only counts if it's in git 😉

     ```bash
     cd /opt/app-root/src/genaiops-gitops